Home

 The equipment at their disposal is quite sophisticated and often discharged from a concealed police car further up the highway.

-For minor speeding offences you can expect a small fine paid at the post office.
+For minor speeding offenses you can expect a small fine paid at the post office.
 Going well over the speed limit may result in a court appearance!

 It's true to say that you don't often see the police in Crete.
 Certainly they are not as evident as they are in the UK.
 This has a lot to do with the fact that there is such a low crime rate in Crete.